thehedgefrog/ctrs-documentation/docs/radio-programming/motorola.md

 - Encryption Key List:
     - Create as many rows matching the number of keys you will be loading
     - Key Name should match the keys you will be loading for easy identification
-    - CKR# needs to be the Decimal format value
+    - CKR# needs to be  in the decimal format value
 #### Trunking Configuration > Trunking Personality
-Select the Personality that contains the Talkgroups you will be assigning the keys to.
+Select the `Personality` that contains the `Talkgroups` you will be assigning the keys to.

 - Talkgroup *Per talkgroup*
     - Secure / Clear Strapping: `Select` or `Secure` depending on your system's requirements